Carson, Trout, Lepine, Greenan Lake Association

 Standing committees may be established as needed.

-The President will be an Ex-Officio member of every committee.
+The Chair will be an Ex-Officio member of every committee.

-A petition of twenty (20) percent of the members will require a special meeting to be held.
+A petition of ten (10) percent of the members will require a special meeting to

 Order of Business